The orbit, eyelashes, eyelids, conjunctiva, and lacrimal glands help protect the eyes.

 When blinked, the eyelids help spread tears evenly over the surface of the eye.
 Tears consist of a salty fluid that continuously bathes the surface of the eye to keep it moist and transfers oxygen and nutrients to the cornea, which lacks the blood vessels that supply these substances to other tissues.
 When closed, the eyelids help trap the moisture against the surface of the eye.
 Small glands at the edge of the upper and lower eyelids secrete an oily substance that contributes to the tear film and keeps tears from evaporating.
 Tears keep the surface of the eye moist.
 Without such moisture, the normally transparent cornea can become dried, injured, infected, and opaque.
 Tears also trap and sweep away small particles that enter the eye.
 Moreover, tears are rich in antibodies that help prevent infection.
 The eyelids and tears protect the eye while allowing clear access to light rays entering the eye.

 Tears contain 3 layers: water, mucous, and oil.
 The lacrimal (tear) glands produce the water layer.
-The lacrimal glands, located at the top outer edge of each eye (see figure Where Tears Come From) and within the conjunctiva, produce the watery portion of tears, which flow to the eye surface through the lacrimal excretory ducts.
+The lacrimal glands, located at the top outer edge of each eye (see figure Where Tears Come From Where Tears Come From Excess tearing may cause a sensation of watery eyes or result in tears falling down the cheek.
+Other symptoms, such as eye irritation or pain, may be present depending on the cause.
+Most tears... read more ) and within the conjunctiva, produce the watery portion of tears, which flow to the eye surface through the lacrimal excretory ducts.
 Mucous glands in the conjunctiva produce mucus, and oil (lipid) glands in the eyelid margin produce an oil.
 The mucus and oil mix with the watery portion of the tears to create a more protective tear film.

 Tears drain from each eye into the nose through one of the two nasolacrimal ducts.
 Each of these ducts has openings at the edge of the upper and lower eyelids near the nose, called the punctum.